juancruza46/Memory-Card-Game-GothamCityEdition/README.md

 # concentration-project

-Title : Concentration Memory Game
-About : Concentration is a memory game, in which a player has cards faced down in front of them, and have to flip over two at a time in search of a match.
-(Can be rounc bases if other players are active) The game is over, when all cards have been matched or the player has run out of turns.
+Title : Concentration - Memory Game (Gotham Edition) About : Concentration is a memory game, in which a player has cards faced down in front of them, and have to flip over two at a time in search of a match.
+If the two cards match you eiminate them, if they do not you flip them over again.
+The game is over, when all cards have been matched or the player has run out of attempts/time.

 // --------------------------------